CodePenDay/hamburg-16-september-2017/README.md

 The resoures are in cronolocial order according to the schedule.

 Please open an issue / create a pull request if something is missing!

+# Feedback

+* You can open an issue on this repository
+* Or write a mail to codependay@gmail.com
+* Or use the Google form that we will send out in a few days
+* Or open a pull request for https://github.com/CodePenDay/hamburg-16-september-2017/blob/master/RECAP.md

 ---